osg-htc/docs/docs/worker-node/install-apptainer.md

 [announcement](https://apptainer.org/news/community-announcement-20211130))
 is a tool that creates
 docker-like process containers but without giving extra privileges to unprivileged users.
-It is used by grid pilot jobs (which are submitted by per-VO grid workload management systems) to isolate user jobs from the pilot's files and processes and from other users' files and processes.
+It is used by pilot jobs (which are submitted by per-VO grid workload management systems) to isolate user jobs from the pilot's files and processes and from other users' files and processes.
 It also supplies a chroot environment in order to run